 6.1.X.1 Description of technique

-Technique A-3 enables for the UE to send an uplink wake-up signal to request transitioning of a cell inactive state to an active state for transmitting or receiving a channel/signal.
+Technique A-3 enables for the UE to send an uplink wake-up signal to request transitioning of a cell from no or reduced transmission/reception activity to active transmission or reception of a channel/signal.
 The technique can be applied to UEs in one or more RRC states.
-Technique A-3 can be used in support of other techniques, such as A-6, while the exact design may depend on the supported technique.
+The UE wake up signal (WUS) may be used to trigger the SSB/SIB transmission.
+Technique A-3 can be used trigger SSB/SIB1 transmissions in A-6.

-With the support of WUS, the gNB might go to an inactive state (where it does not transmit nor receive signal/channel or where it only transmits and receives limited signals) outside of the WUS monitoring occasions.
-A gNB in an inactive state can transition to an active state for transmitting or receiving a channel/signal upon reception of an uplink signal from the UE.
+With the support of WUS, the gNB might be inactive (e.g., where it does not transmit nor receive signal/channel or where it only transmits and receives limited signals).
+A gNB can transition to become active for transmitting or receiving a channel/signal upon reception of an uplink signal from the UE.

 6.1.X.2 Analysis of performance and impacts